- Chart

 Core Business Areas

-- Electric Utility: This segment, operated by Otter Tail Power Company, generates, transmits, and distributes electricity in parts of Minnesota, North Dakota, and South Dakota.
-It serves over 338,000 electric customers.
-The company focuses on reliable and increasingly renewable energy generation, including wind and solar projects.
+- Electric Utility: This segment operates as Otter Tail Power Company, generating, transmitting, and distributing electricity to customers in Minnesota, North Dakota, and South Dakota.
+It focuses on reliable and affordable energy delivery, with a mix of generation sources including coal, natural gas, wind, and hydro.

 Leadership and Structure